pypa/packaging.python.org/source/tutorials/installing-packages.rst

 installation directories and they don’t share libraries with other virtual environments.

-Currently, there are two viable tools for creating Python virtual environments:
+Currently, there are two common tools for creating Python virtual environments:

 * `venv`_ is available by default in Python 3.3 and later, and installs :ref:`pip` and :ref:`setuptools` into created virtual environments in